moe-serifu-circle/moe-serifu-agent/docs/CONTRIBUTING.md

 If there is a significant reason for the style differing from convention, make sure to include the reason either in a code comment or in the PR submission.

-For this project, the following guidelines are absolute and not likely to be subject to
+For this project, the following guidelines are in effect:
-change:

 * Use `snake_case` for the names of functions and local variables.
 * Use `CamelCase` for the names of classes.
+* In general, PEP-8 should be followed, except for where it does not make sense.
+The explicit cases where this can be ignored:
+  * Global exception Handlers that catch all exceptions are permitted (at the top-level of execution only).
+Ensure that they properly send the exceptions somewhere (e.g. logging), and that they don't just swallow them.
+  * Shadowing global imports with local identifiers (e.g. it's okay to have a parameter called `id`).

 ### Architecture Changes